-- 1. A disputing party that seeks a consolidation order under this Article shall request that the Secretary-General of ICSID establish a Tribunal and shall specify in the request: - (a) the name of the respondent Party or investors against which the order is sought; - (b) the nature of the order sought; and - (c) the grounds for the order sought. - 2.
-The disputing party shall deliver a copy of the request to the respondent Party or investors against which the order is sought. - 3.
-Within 60 days of receiving the request, the Secretary-General of ICSID shall establish a Tribunal composed of three arbitrators.
-The Secretary-General of ICSID shall appoint two members and a presiding arbitrator of three different nationalities, none of whom shall be a national of a Party. - 4.
-A Tribunal established under this Article shall be established under the ICSID Convention or the Additional Facility of ICSID (AF), as applicable on the date of establishment of the Tribunal, and shall conduct its proceedings in accordance with those rules, except as modified by this Section.
-If neither Party is a party to the ICSID Convention, the consolidation Tribunal shall be established under the UNCITRAL Arbitration Rules, as modified by this Section. - 5.
-If a Tribunal established under this Article is satisfied that claims submitted to arbitration under Article 24 (Submission of a Claim to Arbitration) have a question of law or fact in common, the Tribunal may, in the interest of fair and efficient resolution of the claims and after hearing the disputing parties, by order: - (a) assume jurisdiction over, and hear and determine together, all or part of the claims; or - (b) assume jurisdiction over, and hear and determine one or more of the claims, the determination of which it believes would assist in resolving the other claims.
+1. A disputing party that seeks a consolidation order under this Article shall request that the Secretary-General of ICSID establish a Tribunal and shall specify in the request:

+- (a) the name of the respondent Party or investors against which the order is sought;

+- (b) the nature of the order sought; and

+- (c) the grounds for the order sought.

+2. The disputing party shall deliver a copy of the request to the respondent Party or investors against which the order is sought.

+3. Within 60 days of receiving the request, the Secretary-General of ICSID shall establish a Tribunal composed of three arbitrators.
+The Secretary-General of ICSID shall appoint one member who is a national of the respondent Party, one member who is a national of the Party of the investors that submitted the claims, and a presiding arbitrator who is not a national of a Party.

+4. A Tribunal established under this Article shall be established under the UNCITRAL Arbitration Rules and shall conduct its proceedings in accordance with those Rules, except as modified by this Section.

+5. If a Tribunal established under this Article is satisfied that claims submitted to arbitration under Article 24 have a question of law or fact in common, the Tribunal may, in the interest of fair and efficient resolution of the claims and after hearing the disputing parties, by order:

+- (a) assume jurisdiction over, and hear and determine together, all or part of the claims; or - (b) assume jurisdiction over, and hear and determine one or more of the claims, the determination of which it believes would assist in resolving the other claims.

-- 6. Where a Tribunal has been established under this Article, an investor that has submitted a claim to arbitration under Article 24 (Submission of a Claim to Arbitration) and that has not been named in a request made under paragraph 1 may make a written request to the Tribunal that it be included in an order made under paragraph 5, and shall specify in the request: - (a) the name and address of the investor; - (b) the nature of the order sought; and - (c) the grounds on which the order is sought. - 7.
-An investor referred to in paragraph 6 shall deliver a copy of its request to the disputing parties named in a request under paragraph 1. - 8.
-A Tribunal established under Article 24 (Submission of a Claim to Arbitration) does not have jurisdiction to decide a claim, or a part of a claim, over which a Tribunal established under this Article has assumed jurisdiction. - 9.
-On application of a disputing party, a Tribunal established under this Article, pending its decision under paragraph 5, may order that the proceedings of a Tribunal established under Article 24 (Submission of a Claim to Arbitration) be stayed unless the latter Tribunal has already adjourned its proceedings.
+6. Where a Tribunal has been established under this Article, an investor that has submitted a claim to arbitration under Article 24 and that has not been named in a request made under paragraph 1 may make a written request to the Tribunal that it be included in an order made under paragraph 5, and shall specify in the request:

+- (a) the name and address of the investor;

+- (b) the nature of the order sought; and

+- (c) the grounds for the order is sought.

+7. An investor referred to in paragraph 6 shall deliver a copy of its request to the disputing parties named in a request under paragraph 1.

+8. A Tribunal established under Article 24 does not have jurisdiction to decide a claim, or a part of a claim, over which a Tribunal established under this Article has assumed jurisdiction.

+9. On application of a disputing party, a Tribunal established under this Article, pending its decision under paragraph 5, may order that the proceedings of a Tribunal established under Article 24 be stayed unless the latter Tribunal has already adjourned its proceedings.